MichaIng/DietPi-Docs/docs/software/programming.md

 === "Quick start"

-    - Start Portainer using next url in the browser (`https://<your.local.ip>:9002` or `https://<your.host.name>:9002`)[^1].
+    - It starts automatically after installation.
+View Portainer web interface by opening the browser using next url: `http://<your.local.ip>:9002` [^1].

-    - If you have basic questions about how to use Portainer, use the next beginner guide to Portainer: <https://codeopolis.com/posts/beginners-guide-to-portainer/>.
+    - If you have basic questions on how to use **Portainer**, please read the beginner guide: <https://codeopolis.com/posts/beginners-guide-to-portainer/>.

 === "Official documentation"